MarcinKilarski/Website-Audit/README.md

 ## Call for Contributors

-If you are interested this report and see ways to improve it, feel free to search out to me.
-I am looking for people how would like to join me on this a bit lowly journey to great a great resource to help everyone analyse a website and find ways to improve it.
+If you are interested in making these reports event better, feel free to contact me.
+It will be great to join forces with you on this amazing journey to help everyone easily analyse any website and find ways to make it even better.

 ## Converting Latest Markdown Files into Microsoft Word Document